samfearn/MathsDept/_posts/2018-07-20-buildingthesite1.md

 The main content goes here
 ~~~

-Here, the `#` symbol is used to denote a heading, with the number of `#`s at the start of the line indicating the level of heading and lines separated by blank lines are interpreted as paragraphs.
-Markdown files can be processed to turn them into their HTML equivalent and these output HTML files are the ones that would be put onto a web server.
+Here, the `#` symbol is used to denote a heading, with the number of `#`s at the start of the line indicating the level of heading.
+Lines separated by blank lines are interpreted as paragraphs.
+Markdown files can be processed to turn them into their HTML equivalent, and these output HTML files are the ones that would be put onto a web server.
 Jekyll uses markdown as the main filetype for producing the content of a website and processes these into HTML files during the Jekyll build phase (see a later post for details).

 More information on markdown can be found on [DaringFireball][DFMarkdown] or on [GitHub][GHMarkdown], which allows the use of markdown to provide formatting for comments, gists etc.